 This file should contains documentation, in Texinfo format, about how to implement final brand images of The CentOS Project.
-However, this documentation entry is rarely used because the related design model documentation entry already covers implementation of brand images.
-The only reason to create this documentation entry is to put in an admonition that redirect people up to the correct place (i.e., the related design model coumentation entry).
+However, this documentation entry is rarely created because the related design model documentation entry already covers implementation of images produced here.
+The only reason to create this documentation entry is to put in an admonition that redirect people up to the design model related documentation entry where documentation related to implementation is.
 The configuration described above for organizing brand component inside the repository is the one used by direct rendition and can be used as reference to organize other components inside the repository that are produced through direct rendition too.
-Just change the component name from 'Brands' to a different one without changing the path structure around it.
+Just change the component name from brands to that one you want to add without changing the path structure around it.

 The file organization used by theme rendition, however, is a bit different from that used by direct rendition.
-In theme rendition, both the master paths and the auxiliar paths are built dynamically based on one design model and one artistic motif specified by you at rendition time.
-As a mnemotechnic resource, you could consider theme rendition as two independent lists, one of design models and one of artistic motifs, which are arbitrary combined between themselves in order to render images in specific ways.
-For example, consider the organization used to produce Anaconda images; for CentOS distribution major release 5; using 'Default' design models and version '3' of 'Flame' artistic motif:
+In theme rendition, both master paths and auxiliar paths are built dynamically based on the design model and the artistic motif you specify at rendition time.
+As a mnemotechnic resource, consider theme rendition as two independent lists, one list of design models and one list of artistic motifs, which are arbitrary combined between themselves in order to render images.
+For example, consider the organization used to produce Anaconda images for CentOS distribution major release 5 that use the Default design model and the Flame version 3 artistic motif: